IRS Forms

 Who Must Receive Form 8805, And When

 Every foreign partner that is allocated ECTI for the tax year must receive a Form 8805, even when withholding is zero or there is a loss.
 You also attach duplicates to Form 8804.
-Delivery and filing share the same deadline, generally the 15th day of the fourth month after year end for calendar‑year partnerships.
+Delivery and filing share the same deadline, generally the 15th day of the 3rd month after year end for calendar‑year partnerships – March 15 (June 15 if the partnership keeps its books outside the U.S. and Puerto Rico).
 Extensions are available on Form 7004, but the extension does not extend time to pay.

 Required Recipients